nfriedly/oled-saver-watchface/README.md

 ### Why?

-I don't like having to remember to change my watchface.
+I don't like having to remember to change my watchface, but I want the always-on display.
 I've already had to return it once for burn-in after I just used a single watchface for a year or so.

 I tried some similar faces made with facer and other apps, but they seemed to make the watch even slower, so I decided I wanted something native and lightweight.
 You can't get much ligher than this app.

+My battery is usually around 50% at the end of the day.